uapasha/slamdata-docs/source/developers-guide-pending.rst

     ORDER BY COUNT(*) DESC
     LIMIT 20

+* Slide to the **Show Table Card** to see the results.

-SQL² allows even more complex queries.
+SQL² allows for very complex queries.
 You can find out more by reviewing the `SQL² Reference <sql-squared-reference.html>`__

-Additional features include using the ``JOIN`` command to combine data from two or more tables, utilizing variables within queries (as explained in Section 3), using standard math operations, retrieving not only field values but also field names
+Additional features include using the **JOIN** command to combine data from two or more tables, utilizing variables within queries (as explained in Section 3), using standard math operations, retrieving not only field values but also field names